dbt-labs/corp/docs/benefits.md

 - Internet Expense: address on the bill must match your current address in ADP.
 Please make sure these match prior to submitting.
 - Phone Expense: phone number on the bill must match the phone number on file in ADP.
 If multiple lines are on a bill, please submit for the cost of one line as the amount for reimbursement.
+- If you’re unsure if something is included within the policy, reach out directly to Benepass support team via [the app](https://app.getbenepass.com).

 ### Health & Wellness Stipend